thegoodwei/Audio_SortbySub/readme.md

-# Qualitative Research from Deductive Prompting .m4a
+# Coded Transcripts from .m4a and category prompts
+## for qualitative research using large quantities of audio

 .m4a audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT file or library.

-This Python script attempts to automate the research process of coding interview transcripts.
+This Python script attempts to automate the research process for interview transcripts.
+There is an error rate on autotranscribe, which downstreams to the ADA-002-Embedding AI model.
+Accuracy could be improved.

+All results should be human verified for correctness.

 ![icon](icon.svg)